python-discord/code-jam-5/practical_porcupines/README.md

 ```

 This will automatically start the flask webportal in debug mode (as this project is not intended for production use)

-## Dependancy breakdown

-- `pipenv`: Package manager
-- `flask`: Web Framework for flask_api and flask_webportal
-- `discord.py`: Python bindings/api for discord_bot
-- `flask-sqlalchemy`: Database abstraction for flask_api core maths (storing data on GMWL)
-- `flask-restful`: Consistant RESTful API building for flask_api
-- `aiohttp`: Asyncronous requests for discord_bot to prevent any "freezing" of it
-- `requests`: Syncronous, easy to use api requests for flask_webportal to contact flask_api. ***May not be used in favour of in-website javascript***
-- `flake8`: Linter specfic for `code-jam-5` (required for review)
-- `black`: Developer-used autolinter for sake of standardized clarity

 ## File-by-file Overview